Can I Be Fired for Not Signing An Arbitration Agreement?

 Can I be fired for not signing an arbitration agreement?

+Can I be fired for not signing an arbitration agreement?
 Finally!
 After months of looking for a new job, sending out resumes, making phone calls, going for interviews, and suffering disappointments, a decent company has made a good offer.
-It’s not everything you wanted, but times are hard.
-The head of HR puts you in a room by yourself with a pen and a stack of papers and tells you to find her when you’re done.
+It’s not everything you want, but times are hard.
+The head of HR puts you in a room with a pen and a stack of papers and tells you to find her when you’re done.

 You start to fill everything out.
 You stop.
 One of the documents is an arbitration agreement stating that any claim, dispute, grievance, or cause of action arising out of or relating to your employment shall be submitted to arbitration, with the arbitrator to determine arbitrability and all other procedural or substantive issues except for emergency relief.
 There is a notice that both parties waive the right to a jury trial and to appeal.

-There’s some more detail about the selection of the arbitrator, about what rules and remedies apply, about the division of fees but you stop reading.
+There are more details about the arbitrator’s selection, what rules and remedies apply, and the division of fees, but you stop reading.
 You are uncomfortable.
-You have always heard about the importance of the jury trial, and are nervous about waiving it.
+You have always heard about the importance of the jury trial and are nervous about waiving it.
 You don’t know much about arbitration except that Major League Baseball (MLB) uses it in players’ salary disputes.

-You just don’t know.
-You try calling your lawyer.
-He is in a meeting.
-You really need to work.
+You don’t know.
+You try calling your lawyer, but he is in a meeting.
+You need to work.
 What should you do?

 Mandatory Employment Arbitration